Audience

 Purpose

-This policy sets out the Department of Education’s (the department) commitment to advancing student learning and wellbeing through continuous evaluation and improvement of school performance.
+This policy sets out the Department of Education's (the department) commitment to realising the potential of every student through continuous evaluation and improvement of school performance.

-The policy provides direction for schools about the requirements for school performance planning, monitoring, reviewing and reporting to ensure alignment with the strategic direction established by the department and reflected in the State Schools Improvement Strategy.
+The policy provides direction for schools about the requirements for school performance planning, monitoring, reviewing and reporting to ensure alignment with the strategic direction established by the department and reflected in Equity and Excellence: realising the potential of every student (the education strategy).

 Policy statement